Bunyod-Suvonov/penguins-wardrobe/themes/bliss/README.md

 Included under this theme on `theme/calamares` we have `settings.yml`, this file will be copied under `/etc/calamares/settings.conf` building the iso using this theme.

+NOTE:

+I'm working now to remove the need to have a complete settings.yml but just a short cfs.yml

+Custom Final Steps will be placed on settings.conf

+But it's just an idea for now...